By Jessica Stringer and Amanda MacLaren | Photo by John Michael Simpson

 The Waiting Room

-This Durham spot offers its patrons – whether they are there for a quick drink before dinner elsewhere or cozying up on a date – a chance to feel at home, no matter how long they choose to stay.
-The Waiting Room offers a menu of small bites designed to tide you over.
-The mini key lime pies pair beautifully with “Lovers Rock” – a signature cocktail made with hibiscus infused gin, sweet vermouth, lemon, simple syrup and Ginger’s Revenge hibiscus lavender ginger beer.
+This Durham spot offers its patrons a chance to feel at home, no matter how long they choose to stay.
+The Waiting Room offers a menu of small bites designed to tide you over, whether you’re stopping in for a quick drink before dinner elsewhere or cozying up on a date.
+The sticky toffee pudding pairs beautifully with Wake Up Call – a signature cocktail made with orange vodka, coffee liqueur, espresso and Bailey’s whip.

 Want more out of your weekend?
 Follow us on Instagram or check out our calendar for the latest Triangle foodie news.